 We feel privileged to have Andy as part of our family of fundraisers.

 Andy has gone to gruelling lengths to train for his latest challenge.
-In July, he conquered the Bristol Channel in a 13-mile swim from Penarth to Portishead, and he regularly spends his time in a converted freezer to get his body used to long hours in cold water – 10 degrees Celsius to be exact!
+He regularly spends his time in a converted freezer to get his body used to long hours in cold water – 10 degrees Celsius to be exact!

 Your Emergency Department needs you

 Help transform the busiest children’s emergency department in the South West.